rarescheseli/File-System/README.md

 University project for my OOP class

 ## Task
 Implement a minimal file system similar to [Unix file systems](https://en.wikipedia.org/wiki/Unix_filesystem).
 The file system must support the most used Unix commands (for example: ls, cd, mkdir, touch etc.).
 In your implementation you must use Composite and Factory patterns.
 Your implementation must cover the following commands: adduser, deluser, chuser, cd, mkdir, ls, chmod, touch, rm, rmdir, writetofile,cat.
 If a command cannot be executed, you should print an error codes and a message.
-Possible error code are:
+Possible error codes are:
 - -1: <command>: Is a directory
 - -2: <command>: No such directory
 - -3: <command>: Not a directory